Wage Calculator

 $62,489+NilNot eligible

-The co-contribution is paid automatically by the ATO after you lodge your tax return.
-You must be under 71, have at least 10% of your income from employment or business, and not hold a temporary visa to be eligible.
+Source: ATO — Government super co-contribution.
+You must be under 71, earn at least 10% of income from employment or business, and not hold a temporary visa.

 If you are getting your records ready before lodging, the tax return checklist is a useful reminder of the documents and year-end steps that usually matter.